Pest control hub

 Koi carp are an ornamental strain of common carp.
 Their colour is variable, often a blotchy pattern, which can include black, red, orange, gold and white.
 They have two pairs of barbels around the mouth.

 Koi carp grow up to around 700mm long.
-They are bottom-feeding omnivores, planktivorous as juveniles.
-Adults mainly eat macroinvertebrates, but also some plant material and fish eggs/larvae.
+They are bottom-feeding omnivores and are planktivorous as juveniles.
+Adults mainly eat macroinvertebrates, but also some plant material, fish eggs and fish larvae.
 Koi carp live for approximately 8-12 years in New Zealand.

 Still or slow moving freshwater bodies, especially shallow, warm water.
 The species also prefers well-vegetated areas for spawning.
 Although they may spend a lot of time in one area, some individuals undertake long distance movements (greater than 20km in some cases), particularly during spawning season.
-Tolerant of moderately low oxygen levels.
+Koi carp are tolerant of moderately low oxygen levels in water bodies.

 When feeding, koi carp suck up and expel material from the bottom like a vaccuum, filtering out edible material, which in the process disturbs the substrate (bottom) of a lake or river.
 Because of their fast breeding and large size, this usually results in constant 'muddying' of the water, with no chance for this mud to settle.
 As a result, the light levels are reduced, which negatively impacts plant life and other native fish and invertebrates.
 This also makes for unpleasant swimming at recreational freshwater water sites.

-Koi carp are also capable of hybridising with goldfish; there is the potential here then for gene flow to make them more invasive if the offspring were viable.
+Koi carp are also capable of hybridising with goldfish, there is the potential for gene flow to make them more invasive if the offspring were viable.